 Buy old picture frames or reusable chalk boards to relay information to wedding guests.

 Vintage cake stands and servers are perfect for your sweets table.

-Favors for all of your guests can cost you a small fortune, and often wedding favors are small trinkets destined for the trash can.
-Making a small donation for each guest to a cause that is important to you is a thoughtful alternative to a tangible, potentially wasteful favor.
+Favors for all of your guests can cost you a small fortune.
+Often, wedding favors are small trinkets destined for the trash can.
+Making a small donation for each guest to a cause that is important to you.
+This is a thoughtful alternative to a tangible, potentially wasteful favor.
 If you are set on giving a small gift, there are tons of non-wasteful favor ideas like edibles, small potted plants, seedlings or soy candles that will echo the values behind your wedding.

 Cake in a jar or warm cookies with a small reusable bottle of cold milk are grab and go favor ideas that will also serve as a sweet treat for your guests who have been sipping bubbly all night long!